KohkiIsa/CoxPH-and-RSF-senior-thesis/README.md

 ---
 ### Notes
-- You can easily obtained from an open R package.
+- You can easily obtain datasets from an open R package.